Fall Ministry and MA Formation courses at AMBS

 SIx hours, upon completion of thesis

-A student in an MA program may petition to write a thesis instead of a comprehensive examination.
+A student in an MAPS or MATS program may petition to write a thesis instead of a comprehensive examination.
 In the semester following the approval of a thesis petition and in each subsequent semester the student must register for the MA Thesis Research course until he or she successfully defends the thesis.
-For details, see the MA Student Manual.
+See the MA Student Manual.

 MA Thesis Extension INT607A